W0jno/Desktop-Capybaras/README.md

 CONTROLS
 /////////////////////////////////

-You can move capybaras by using " ` " key.
-Just move your cursor over capybara or it's land, click "`" and move them around your desktop
+You can move capybaras by using " backquote " key.
+Just move your cursor over capybara or it's land, click " backquote " and move them around your desktop

 If capybara fall of desktop edges - reset app